Emil Rajković

 He was the head coach of the Polish League club Śląsk Wrocław until 2016.

-Career
+Also he was the head coach for CSKA Moscow of the VTB United League.

+Professional career

-Rajković played club basketball at the senior level from 1996 to 2004 with the Macedonian League club Rabotnicki, Vardar and MZT Skopje.
+Rajković played club basketball at the senior level from 1995 to 2005 with the Macedonian League clubs Rabotnicki, Kumanovo, Vardar and MZT Skopje.

+Coaching career

 Rajković coached KK Feni Industries, MZT Skopje and Rabotnički.

 On July 13, 2021, he signed with Avtodor of the VTB United League.

+On June 25, 2025, he signed with Tofaş of Basketbol Süper Ligi (BSL).